mpatrickUH/ECE6357-3DES-Encryption/README.md

 ECE6357-3DES-Encryption

 All .mat files are message/keys used to test the code.
-At this time, it is set up to only takes hex message/keys.
-A far as I can tell it is working correctly.
+It is set up to only takes hex message/keys.
+As far as I can tell it, is working correctly.

 TripleDES.m - Used as a 1 shot to both encrypt/decrypt at the same time.
 Calls DES_encrypt.m & DES_decrypt.m